EMBODIED CARBON

 Embodied Carbon Emissions from Construction Materials

-As part of our renewed SBTi-validated GHG reduction targets, CDL has committed to reduce the embodied carbon1 of our building materials by 41%, compared to their conventional equivalents, by 2030.
-Furthermore, we anticipate carbon-intensive construction materials, such as steel and cement, to become increasingly costly and have begun planning for usage of more sustainable alternatives in the future.
+As part of our renewed SBTi-validated GHG reduction targets, the Group has committed to reduce the embodied carbon1 of our building materials by 41%, compared to a baseline year of 2016, by 2030.
+Furthermore, we anticipate that carbon-intensive construction materials, such as steel and cement, will become increasingly costly and have begun planning for the usage of more sustainable alternatives in the future.
 We also monitor and report the embodied carbon performance of our projects against our SBTi-validated targets.
-This addresses CDL’s scope 3 emissions and wider supply chain management strategy.
+This addresses the Group’s scope 3 emissions and wider supply chain management strategy.

-An interim 2022 target of a 7% reduction in embodied carbon of building materials was set for all new projects awarded since 2018.
-We track the performance of these projects against the current interim target,2 and raise the next interim target where necessary to map our phased progress towards the 2030 SBTi-validated target of 41% reduction.
-The Group obtained Temporary Occupation Permit (TOP) for Whistler Grand in 2022 and achieved 21.9% reduction in embodied carbon with use of sustainable materials.
-The next project obtaining TOP will be assessed in 2023.
+We have set an interim 2024 target of a 33% reduction in embodied carbon of building materials.
+The performance of these projects is tracked against the current interim target2, and the next interim target is raised, where necessary, to map our phased progress towards the 2030 SBTi-validated target of a 41% reduction.
+The Group obtained TOP for Irwell Hill Residences in 2024.
+Irwell Hill Residences achieved a total of 38% carbon reduction amounting to a carbon intensity of 1.02 tCO2e/m2.

 Managing Impact of Top Building Materials

-With cement manufacturing and steel production responsible for around 7%3 and 7% to 9%4 of global carbon emissions respectively, it is imperative to reduce reliance on these materials and apply a circular economy approach to materials used for our development projects.
-To close the waste loop, recycled construction materials, such as recycled steel and concrete are used wherever applicable.
-We also encourage the use of alternative low-carbon materials at our sites and are constantly exploring innovative building materials and methods to facilitate our transition to net zero.
+With cement manufacturing and steel production responsible for around 7%3 and 7% to 9%4 of global carbon emissions respectively, it is imperative to reduce reliance on these materials.
+We apply a circular economy approach to materials used for our development projects.
+To close the waste loop, recycled construction materials, such as recycled steel and concrete, are used wherever applicable.
+We also encourage the use of alternative low-carbon materials at our sites and are constantly exploring innovative building materials and methods to facilitate our transition to net-zero.

 Materials Initiatives Benefits